 Now, let’s look at the costs involved in spread betting and share dealing when you open a trade.
 With spread betting, you won’t have to pay commissions to open a trade.
 That cost is already calculated into the spread.

-The spread is the difference between an asset's buy and sell price.
+The spread is the difference between an asset’s buy (ask) and sell (bid) price.
 That is one of the ways a broker makes its money.

 That’s not all, though; if you decide to keep a trade open overnight, you’ll have to pay overnight fees.

 Now, share dealing has a much tighter spread on trades, but you’ll need to pay a commission.
 The commission is an amount that a broker charges in order to open the position on your behalf.
-There are two ways a broker structures their commission; it can either be an amount per trade or as a percentage of your entire trade.
+A broker structures their commission in two ways: it can either be an amount per trade or as a percentage of the entire trade.
+That said, we don’t charge any commission fees at Trade Nation.

 Shorting

-When it comes to shorting a stock, it means that you sell the underlying asset to potentially earn a profit.
+Shorting a stock means selling the underlying asset to potentially earn a profit.
 This is useful if you think a bear market might be occurring soon.

 You could short (sell) the stock when the price starts falling, which could lead to a profit; however, if the market starts rising, you’ll make a loss.